 Leading the Behavioral Health subgroup of the Child and Adolescent Health Coalition.

 Voices leads the behavioral health subgroup of the Child and Adolescent Health Coalition (CAHC).
 The work of the subgroup led to the creation of the Children’s Mental Health Commission.
 The Commission’s work led to an unprecedented $24 million in new funding for children’s mental health services.
-In 2019, Governor Kemp made an additional $8 million investment in our state’s school-based mental health program, Project Apex.
+In 2019, Governor Kemp made an additional $8 million investment in our state’s school-based mental health program, Georgia Apex.

 Due to provider shortages in the state’s rural areas, families often travel long distances to access pediatric primary and specialty services

 By bringing health care services to where children are: at school, we can increase access to quality primary health care, improve the delivery of health services, and improve the health outcomes for children in Georgia.
 Voices spearheaded the development, state funding, and expansion of school-based mental health services.
 The Georgia Apex Program is now found in more than 731 schools.

 Our work in this area includes: